 Are Class AB amps better than Class D?
 If we’re talking about wide bandwidth for music through your loudspeakers, the answer is likely to be simply and definitively “Yes.”
 But when it comes to powering subwoofers, the answer is less clear cut.

 Class D amps, also known as “digital” amplifiers, work by shifting the sample frequency at which they operate up to extremely high frequencies.
 In doing so, they use MUCH smaller power transformers which takes up far less interior space—something that is always at a premium in subwoofers.
-In some cases, it saves almost 10% of interior volume, space that can go back into producing deeper bass and higher output so this is no small advantage.
+In some cases, it saves almost 10% of interior volume, space that can go back into producing deeper bass and higher output.

 So, where a “normal” Class AB amplifier operates at 60 Hz in North America and 50Hz in Europe and most of Asia, a Class D might operate at frequencies as high as 500,000 cycles; the higher the frequency, the more efficient the amp can run at idle and the smaller the transformer.
 Cooler running amplifiers means they can—especially in high powered (above 300W)–draw less energy when they’re not running.
 It is why we can supply a 550 watt amplifier that only draws 22 watts at idle.

 But look at how it’s used in a REL.
 In many REL-based systems, it is not uncommon for users to be crossing over in the 30-40 Hz region, sometimes even the 20-30 Hz range.
 So why are we unconcerned?
-Because the things that many of us can hear and object to in Class D amps lie 6-7 OCTAVES higher than we are asking the REL to reproduce.
+Because the things that many of us can hear and object to in Class D amps lie 6-7 octaves higher than what we ask a REL Subwoofer to reproduce.
 Music comprises 10 octaves and REL’s reside almost exclusively in the bottom octave (20-40Hz), so the issues that are attached to Class D exist some 70% higher up the musical range in which a REL operates.
 This is so far outside the area of concern that we can safely ignore its effect.